aptos-foundation/AIPs/aips/aip-improve_apt_fa_performance.md

 ## Summary

 Multiple improvements for FAs in general, and APT FA in specific, allowing gas charging and interacting with FA / APT FA to be more performant.
-This AIP tackles issues of performance regression of moving APT from Coin to FA.
+This AIP implements the efficient “after-migration” path, which is necessary to keep high performance after migration of APT from Coin to FA completes.

 ### Out of Scope